elastic/kibana/x-pack/build_chromium/README.md

 We have an `linux/args.gn` file that is automatically copied to the build target directory.

-To get a list of the build arguments that are enabled, install `depot_tools` and run `gn args out/headless --list`.
+To get a list of the build arguments that are enabled, install `depot_tools` and run `gn args out/headless --list` from the `chromium/src` directory.
 It prints out all of the flags and their settings, including the defaults.
 Some build flags are documented [here](https://www.chromium.org/developers/gn-build-configuration).